carlosissac/mod10hwnotetaker/README.md

 ### DevDependencies

 * `Nodemon`.
-In order to restart webserver automatically evertytime we do a code update.
+In order to restart the web server automatically everytime we do a code update.

 ### Usage

-*Step 1.* open link and landing page will appear.
+*Step 1.* Open link and landing page will appear.
 Click `Get Started` to begin:

 ![image](./public/assets/images/gui01.jpg)

 *Step 2.* Existing notes should appear listed on the left side of the screen.
-Click on existing notes in order to displat content on the main section of the screen.
+Click on existing notes in order to display content on the main section of the screen.

 *Step 3.* Click where it says `Note Title` in order to submit a new note.

 *Step 4.* Afterwards click on where it says `Note Text` in order to submit the note's content.